hawtio/hawtio/FAQ.md

 Check out [how plugins work](http://hawt.io/developers/plugins.html).
 You can then either:

-* Fork this project and submit your plugin by [creating a Github pull request](https://help.github.com/articles/creating-a-pull-request) then we'll include your plugin by default in the hawt.io distribution.
+* Fork this project and submit your plugin by [creating a Github pull request](https://help.github.com/articles/creating-a-pull-request) then we'll include your plugin by default in the hawtio distribution.
 * Make your own WAR with your plugin added (by depending on the hawtio-web.war in your pom.xml)
 * Host your plugin at some canonical website (e.g. with Github pages) then [submit an issue](https://github.com/hawtio/hawtio/issues?state=open) to tell us about it and we can add it to the plugin registry JSON file.